SanderMertens/flecs/docs/Queries.md

 </div>

 When a component is matched through traversal and its [access modifier](#access-modifiers) is not explicitly set, it defaults to `flecs::In`.
 This behavior is consistent with terms that have a fixed [source](#source).

-#### Iteration
-When a component is matched through traversal, the behavior is the same as though the component was matched through a fixed [source](#source): iteration will switch from table-based to entity-based.
-This happens on a per-result basis: if all terms are matched on the matched entity the entire table will be returned by the iterator.
-If one of the terms was matched through traversal, entities are returned one by one.

-While returning entities one by one is measurably slower than iterating entire tables, this default behavior enables matching inherited components by default without requiring the user code to be explicitly aware of the difference between a regular component and an inherited component.
-An advantage of this approach is that applications that use inherited components can interoperate with third party systems that do not explicitly handle them.

-To ensure fast table-based iteration an application can enable [instancing](#instancing).
-Instanced iteration is as fast as, and often faster than regular iteration.
-Using inherited components that are shared across many entities can improve cache efficiency as less data needs to be loaded from main RAM, and values are more likely to already be stored in the cache.

-> Note: the C++ `each` API always uses [instancing](#instancing), which guarantees fast table-based iteration.

 #### Limitations
 This list is an overview of current relationship traversal limitations: